-Our weekly CSA share kicked in yesterday and we received a ton of fresh organic produce!
+Our weekly CSA share kicked in recently and we received a ton of fresh organic spinach!
 For those of you who aren’t familiar, “CSA” stands for community supported agriculture.
-This relatively new socio-economic concept changes the way food is produced, distributed and sold, creating small scale closed markets for farmers in which the consumer participates in the risk and rewards of the farm.
+This relatively new socioeconomic concept changes the way food is produced, distributed, and sold, creating small scale closed markets for farmers in which the consumer participates in the risk and rewards of the farm.

-The biggest “problem” was spinach.
+The bounty of our farm share sends me rummaging through my recipes in search of culinary solutions to vegetable overload.
+The biggest issue has been spinach.
 What to do with the several pounds of spinach crowding out the other greens in the veggie drawer of my fridge?
 Spinach cake of course!

 This spinach recipe is based on Claudia Roden’s Tortino di Spinaci.
-As I have mentioned before, she is my all time favorite cookbook author.
-I often hear her speaking about the history of Jewish food on NPR.
+She is my all time favorite cookbook author.
+I often hear Roden speaking about the history of Jewish food on NPR.
 She is basically a food historian, as well as a culinary genius.